 Hotel Regina Margherita, Cagliari: a refurbished 4-star hotel, externally unattractive but internally clean and bright, with spacious rooms.
 Mariano IV Palace Hotel, Oristano: the only centrally located 4-star hotel in the town, in need of refurbishment.
 Bedrooms are a good size if a little dated.
-Hotel Vittorio Emanuele, Sassari: a 3-star hotel close to the historic centre but rooms are simple, small and ill-lit.
+Hotel Leonardo da Vinci, Sassari: 3-star hotel close to the historic centre but rooms are simple, small and ill-lit.
 These hotels are the best in their localities, but are by no means luxurious or indeed memorable.

 The flights offered on this tour are indirect via Milan as at the time of going to press there are no airlines other than Easyjet and Ryanair that offer direct flights from London to Sardinia on the days this tour runs.
 Low-cost airlines do not offer viable booking conditions for tour operators arranging group travel.
 However, participants who prefer to arrange their travel independently and fly directly can do so.